 Traditions of Christmas – Nicola’s Memories

-This is the first Christmas for our blog “My Travel in Tuscany” and we thought that was nice to prepare two special posts, different from the ones we use to write.
+As a special article for “My Travel in Tuscany” Christmas we thought that was nice to prepare two special posts, different from the ones we use to write.
 We decided to describe our memories telling you something about our family traditions of Christmas.

 When I was a child, the days before Christmas were full of emotion and curiosity.
 I was waiting with excitement the arrival of Santa with presents requested in my Santa’s Christmas letter.